mdohr07/mywebsite/src/content/log.md

+**01.06.2025 18:09** Listening to some game soundtracks makes me wanna play that game again :-/

 **31.05.2025 15:21** It would be cool if I'd actually remember more of those Git commands u_u

 **31.05.2025 12:26** I was cycling lazily but still flared up my Urticaria